Nima760/Nima760/README.md

 - 👋 Hi, I’m Nima
-- 👀 I’m an Android and Game developer
+- 👀 I work on developing games and apps